Passive Scalar Sources¶

 This type of source is defined by a flux per unit volume.
 Consequently, the actual flux is implicitly computed using the volume of the source region.
 As in the first case, the user needs to specify the specific flux value and select the region previously defined.

 In the Figure above, a passive scalar source is defined using a sphere as geometry primitive (highlighted in blue).
-A flux of 0.2 1/s is prescribed.

 The full setup is contained in this project: